Amarisoft

 Check Up IP table/NAT Table

-Especially for UE to connect to external network, make it sure that NAT table is properly set.
-You can check up the current NAT setting with linux command 'iptables -t nat -L -v -n'.
-You should see the part marked in the box.
+Especially when the UE needs to access an external network, make sure that the NAT table is configured properly on the Callbox.
+You can check the current NAT setting with the Linux command iptables -t nat -L -v -n.
+In the output, the most important part is the POSTROUTING chain because this is where packets are translated before they are sent out through the external network interface.

 NOTE : If you don't see the configuration high lighted above, try following